 Category 2 Water Damage

 This is otherwise known as the gray water when it comes to flooding.
 This is basically water that has been combined with other chemicals or water that contains either biological or physical contamination.
 As you confirm that you have a category 2 water damage, it’s essential that all areas that have been damaged are properly cleaned up and decontaminated, as quickly as possible.
-What normally causes a category 2 situation are broken washing machines, overflowing toilet and such.
+What normally causes a category 2 water damage in old homes are broken washing machines, overflowing toilet, under kitchen sink leaks and such.
 Ensure that all damages areas are decontaminated otherwise, this might lead to a category 3 water damage which is dangerous.

 Category 3 Water Damage